 - If you need to reverse the order of your dataframe check my post Six Ways to Reverse Pandas Dataframe

-After we have imported our data, we might also need to change the variable names.
+After importing our data, we may also need to change the variable names.
 This is described in the more recent post about renaming columns in in Pandas dataframe.

 How to Subset Pandas Dataframe